SandwichGouda/Data/Data.md

 [All link layer Protocols](https://en.wikipedia.org/wiki/Category:Link_protocols)

-##### STP

-- In practice, it can take about 30s or 1min to converge to a solution.
-It can be even worse if you have a lot of switches !

-##### MSTP

-- Multiple Spanning-Tree Protocol is a variant of the Spanning Tree Protocol.
-- It is used at Rezel for their ISP (Internet Service Provider) service

 ##### LACP

 - Link Aggregation Control Protocol is a protocol that allows to aggregate several links into one to speed up the transmission.